sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Self-Reported: A SACM component located on the target endpoint itself conducts the collection task.

-: Collected: A SACM component located on an Endpoint different from the target endpoint conducts the collection task via interfaces available on the target endpoint, e.g. SNMP/NETCONF or WMI.
+: Remote: A SACM component located on an Endpoint different from the target endpoint conducts the collection task via interfaces available on the target endpoint, e.g. SNMP/NETCONF or WMI.

 : Observed: A SACM component located on an Endpoint different from the target endpoint observes network traffic related to the target endpoint and conducts the collection task via interpretation of that network traffic.